thecompanionnoob/CBM-releases/README.txt

 	3. If this fails, reinstall the mod.

-	4. If this fails, verify your game files by going to steam and right clicking on the game, then going properties -> local files and hitting verify integrity of game files.
+	4. If this fails, verify your game files by going to steam and right clicking on the game, then going properties -> local files andhitting verify integrity of game files.

 	(if you dont have the steam version, it shouldn't be a problem, but if you dont have money issues you could try buying the game on steam)

 	5. if this fails, ask someone else for help if available, however if you can't get anyone or are too socially anxious just move on to the next step.

 	6. if all else fails, uninstall and reinstall the game. (deleting the game manually as well as the vic2 folder in the documents\paradox interactive folder is the most consistently effective way to uninstall-reinstall)